anpatton/basic-nba-tutorials/team_ratings/how_to_make_team_ratings.md

 going to cheat a bit here and use some previously conducted research on the topic by some of my NBA Twitter colleagues/friends/collaborators.

-1. Rating difference and win/loss was plugged into a logistic regression across many many games and home/away splits.
-The resulting function takes the coefficients and manually conducts a prediction.
+The rating difference and win/loss was plugged into a logistic regression across many many games and home/away splits.
+The coefficients that resulted from that regression are used below as coef1 and coef2.
+The get\_win\_prob function takes the coefficients and manually conducts a prediction.

 ``` r
 get_win_prob <- function(home_rating, away_rating, sd) {